-- I. THEY WILL BE REQUIRED TO REGISTER AT THE DIVISION OF CONTINUING EDUCATION (DCE) REGISTRATION OFFICE. - 2.
-They will be permitted to register for a maximum of six hours or two courses per semester at DCE and may take only "N" courses (these "N" courses are the registration designation for DCE classwork and are primarily evening and summer classes).
-This restriction does not apply to Summer Enrichment and concurrent students. - 3.
-Nonmatriculated students taking DCE "N" courses will not be allowed to transfer more than 36 accumulated hours that they may have earned under the nonmatriculated status towards any degree program.
-The Registrar's Office will notify nonmatriculated students, who have completed 24 credit hours, that if they wish to be matriculated and pursue a degree program, they must apply prior to the completion of the 36 hour limit. - 4.
-Students in the nonmatriculated status category who were not previously admitted may apply for admission and matriculated status after they have completed at least 18 hours of "N" courses and must demonstrate potential academic competence by completing 75 percent of their coursework in classes relevant to the major which they anticipate pursuing.
+- A. They will be required to register at the Division of Continuing Education (DCE) registration office. - B. They will be permitted to register for a maximum of six hours or two courses per semester at DCE and may take only designated DCE classwork which are primarily evening and summer classes.
+This restriction does not apply to Summer Enrichment and concurrent students. - C. Nonmatriculated students taking DCE courses will not be allowed to transfer more than 30 accumulated hours that they may have earned under the nonmatriculated status towards any degree program. - D. Students in the nonmatriculated status category who were not previously admitted may apply for admission and matriculated status after they have completed at least 30 semester hours of DCE courses and must demonstrate potential academic competence by completing 75 percent of their coursework in classes relevant to the major which they anticipate pursuing.
 Procedures and review of these admission applications will be the responsibility of the Admissions Office.
 Admission procedures for this group will be similar to transfer students.
-If a student wishes to apply for admission prior to the completion of 18 hours and has not previously applied, he/she will be treated as a freshman applicant. - B. On an occasional basis, a nonmatriculated student may register for undergraduate non-"N" classes.
-However, to do so the student must make a formal petition to the director of admissions who will make the decision under the direction of the Credits and Admissions Committee.
-Such admission to a specific course or limited course sequence will not be the basis for admission to matriculated status, and the student must complete all regular administrative procedures for admission prior to the completion of 36 total hours. - C. Also, on an occasional basis, a student who has completed an undergraduate degree and who is interested in graduate study may be admitted on a nonmatriculated status for a maximum of twelve hours.
+If a student wishes to apply for admission prior to the completion of 30 hours and has not previously applied, he/she will be treated as a freshman applicant. - E. On an occasional basis, a nonmatriculated student may register for undergraduate non-DCE classes.
+However, to do so the student must make a formal petition to the Director of Admissions who will make the decision under the direction of the Credits and Admissions Committee.
+Such admission to a specific course or limited course sequence will not be the basis for admission to matriculated status, and the student must complete all regular administrative procedures for admission prior to the completion of 30 total hours. - F. Also, on an occasional basis, a student who has completed an undergraduate degree and who is interested in graduate study may be admitted on a nonmatriculated status for a maximum of eight hours.
 This action requires the approval of the department chair and dean of the college of the department to which the student wishes to apply for matriculated status.